anhuong/tekton-test/tekton-runthrough.md

 - only lowercase alphanumeric characters or `-`
 - start and end with alphanumeric character

+NOTE: when you deploy a directory, it deploys in the order the files exist.

 #### Task

 Task = sequence of `steps` each with own container.